 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 This guide is intended to be a resource for students enrolled in the Master's in Supply Chain Managementprogram at the School of Continuing Studies.
-It will help you find research sources related to your topic--just use the tabs across the top of this screen to find the most relevant information.
+It will help you find research sources related to your topic--just use the tabs in the left column to find the most relevant information.